mead-ml/mead-baseline/README.md

   task.
 An end-user can easily implement a new model and delegate the rest to the library.

-- [**mead**](docs/mead.md): A library built on  for fast Modeling, Experimentation And Development.
+- [**mead**](docs/mead.md): A library built for fast modeling, experimentation and development.
 It contains driver programs to run experiments from JSON configuration files to completely control the reader, trainer, model, and hyper-parameters.

 - [**xpctl**](docs/xpctl.md): A command-line interface to track experimental results and provide access to a global leaderboard.
 After running an